mstksg/inCode/copy/entries/dependent-haskell-2.md

 existential, because we can't directly write instances for the continuation-style one)

+It's arguably more useful to serialize `OpaqueNet`s, because between different iterations, you might want to try out/store trained networks of different internal structures.
+You can't even *load* a `Network` without knowing its internal structure.
+You want all your networks to be mutually compatible and loadable...so it makes more sense to serialize/deserialize `OpaqueNet`s than `Network`s.
+You can load them without knowing their internal structure, and you can keep them all in the same list.

-Because the complete structure of the network is not in the type, we have to encode it as a flag in the binary serialization.
+But because the complete structure of the network is not in the type, to serialize, we have to encode it as a flag in the binary serialization.
 We can write a simple function to get the `[Integer]` of a network's structure:

 ~~~haskell
 !!!dependent-haskell/NetworkTyped2.hs "hiddenStruct ::"